The Citi Prestige. No other credit card has gone back and forth between being amazingly valuable to almost worthless as many times as that one.

 - 1X points for all other purchases

-A hidden perk of the card is that it earns 5X points from travel agencies, including OTAs like Priceline and hotel booking sites like Rocketmiles.
+The card’s hidden perk is that it earns 5X points from travel agencies, including OTAs like Priceline and hotel booking sites like Rocketmiles.

 This is a great mix of bonus categories for someone who travels frequently.
 5X points for air travel is the highest multiplier for this category, matching the American Express Platinum.
-5X for dining is also the best available, the closest competitor is the American Express Gold card which offers 4x points and the Chase Sapphire Reserve which offers 3X on this category.
+5X for dining is also the best available, the closest competitor is the American Express Gold card which offers 4x points and the Chase Sapphire Reserve and the Citi Premier which offers 3X in this category.

 - Avianca LifeMiles

 - Cathay Pacific Asia Miles